 I work in the science fiction and fantasy section of the World's Biggest Bookstore in Toronto.
 In addition to my regular duties, I also plan themed endcaps and author interview displays.

 From September 2010 until December 2012 I contributed book reviews and New Author Spotlight posts to SF Signal.
+I currently do a Recommended Reading with Professionals post twice a month there.

 I've got a BA in Medieval History from the University of Toronto.